 Using a small paring knife, cut a slit in the dates down the long side without cutting all the way through and remove the pit.
 Add as much blue cheese as you can fit in the hole you’ve created.

 Cut the bacon into pieces large enough to go around the dates, about a ½ slice,.
 Wrap the piece of bacon around the stuffed date.
-Some bacon slices will stay in place, but the easiest way to make sure they stay wrapped is to secure each with a toothpick.
-Then place on a wire rack inside a rimmed backing sheet lined with parchment paper.
+The bacon should stay in place without needing a toothpick.
+If the bacon is very thick, you can secure it with a toothpick.
+Place them on a wire rack inside a rimmed backing sheet lined with parchment paper or foil.

 By baking them on a wire rack, the bacon fat will drip through and you won’t have a greasy appetizer.